glass-brick/Scene-Manager/README.md

 - `scene_unloaded`: emitted when the first scene is unloaded
 - `scene_loaded`: emitted when the new scene is loaaded
+- `fade_complete`: emitted when the fade-to-black animation finishes
 - `transition_finished`: emitted when the transition finishes